 In short, Grindelwald and his geezers really were representative of a “legitimate” Nazi party, in contrast to the Death Eaters’ “Klan”.

 The group, however wrong-headed, were not fundamentally stupid.
-They could see that their pureblood distinction was progressively being “eaten away” by the concessions that the Ministry was supposedly making to recruit Mudbloods and they believe that unless this trend was checked, ultimately no wizard would be free of Muggle “contamination”, and, as far as that goes, they were right about it, too.
+They could see that their pureblood distinction was progressively being “eaten away” by the concessions that the Ministry was supposedly making to recruit Mudbloods and they believe that unless this trend was checked, ultimately no wizard would be free of Muggle “contamination”, and, as far as that goes, they are right about it, too.
 They just cannot bring themselves to roll over and accept it.

 Nevertheless, they realize that another open rebellion will neither succeed nor serve their ends.
 That they must somehow manage to work within the System to change the Ministry’s policy.
 In order to do that, they realize that they must necessarily suborn the greater wizarding public as well as the Wizengamot into being led around to their point of view if they ever expect it to stick.
 And in order to do this they must make the supreme sacrifice and stoop to associating with and enlisting the active assistance of persons who do not meet their standards of purity of ancestry.
 They do not like this conclusion, but once reached, their leaders are pragmatic enough to not waste an excessive amount of time attempting to explain it away.